Austin-Qu/austin-notes/ff_dev_notes.md

 ### Misc

-  * ruby 2.4 not compatible with rest-client for now
+  * ruby 2.4 not compatible with rest-client for now (ruby 2.2 recommended, 2.3 seems all good)
   * restart POW if nothing hits local server
   * Heartbeat to update products in Export items
   * Stage after new channel built, **heartbeat** if channel fields order changed, **stage** again if channel fields content changed